 Trend 1: Cloud

-In the near future you will experience more of our cloud solutions as we are working on several tools that will allow us to offer new services or automate existing ones.
+In the near future, you will experience more of our cloud solutions as we are working on several tools that will allow us to offer new services or automate existing ones.
 For example, we are starting a pilot on iVoucher management soon.
 The iVoucher system will show the status of the exam vouchers and let you redeem vouchers, in order to book exams directly in the system.
-On the automation part we are building integrations that allow you to order, print and ship the course books with a few clicks.
-No manual interaction, no mistakes and faster deliveries.
+On the automation part, we are building integrations that allow you to order, print and ship the course books with a few clicks.
+No manual interaction, no mistakes, and faster deliveries.

 Trend 2: DevOps (Agile, Lean, Kaizen)

 ITpreneurs is a true believer in DevOps.
 While we recognize that not all organizations can go full speed DevOps, we are rapidly expanding our portfolio in this area and are adopting DevOps principles in our own organization as well.
-Some tools and principles are relatively easy to adopt, like Kanban Boards (we are fan of Trello), other steps in becoming a lean organization require organizational changes.
-Partners have experienced some of these organizational changes (with the accompanying hiccups), for example the Customer Service Team was installed and the 24/7 technical support from our Service.
+Some tools and principles are relatively easy to adopt, like Kanban Boards (we are a fan of Trello), other steps in becoming a lean organization require organizational changes.
+Partners have experienced some of these organizational changes (with the accompanying hiccups), for example, the Customer Service Team was installed and the 24/7 technical support from our Service.

 I always use the ITpreneurs instructor and training materials to prepare myself for the various exams.
 It recently helped me pass the The DASA DevOps Fundamentals exam with 98%.
 This gives me the confidence I am ready to deliver this course!

 Marcel Foederer, Master Trainer